June 1, 2020

 Scenario 5: Maria decides it’s wise to make sure everyone — including Paul! — is protected by travel insurance before their next trip.
 Should she purchase a separate plan for each traveler, or one that covers the whole family?

 One plan’s probably easier.
 Most travel insurance products are priced based on trip cost and age of each traveler, so the cost of travel insurance is the same whether adults are on the same plan or separate plans.
-When children are traveling, it’s wise to include them in a parent’s or grandparent’s OneTrip Prime or OneTrip Premier plan, so they can be covered for free.
+When children are traveling, it’s wise to include them in a parent’s or grandparent’s OneTrip Prime or OneTrip Premier plan, so they can be covered for free (not available on policies issued to Pennyslvania residents).

 Just be aware that if you purchase separate plans, each traveler’s plan should cover their portion of the trip – not the entire trip cost.
 For example, when Maria’s getting quotes for OneTrip Prime for a $2,000 cruise, her travel insurance cost would be: